What is a gastric tissue biopsy and culture?

 - black stools

-These laboratory tests can help diagnose cancer and infections, including H. pylori, which can cause ulcers of the stomach.
+These laboratory tests can help diagnose cancer and infections, including Helicobacter pylori (H. pylori) infection, which can cause ulcers of the stomach.

 Treatment for H. pylori infection includes antibiotics and acid suppression drugs.
 Follow-up testing may be recommended to see if the treatment is working.